-From the busy streets of its capital, Athens, to the quietest uninhabited islands, this country has a multitude of attractions for the tourist.
+Greece has many attractions, from the busy streets of its capital, Athens, to the quietest uninhabited islands.

-Around 20 million tourists every year, many of whom come for the combination of things to see and do – the beautiful summer weather makes many parts a ‘sun and sand’ destination, and there’s a huge number of beautiful beach resorts to stay in if this is your thing.
+Around 20 million tourists come every year, many of whom come for the combination of things to see and do.

-Then there’s the cuisine – Greek food has made its way around the world but when you visit Greece you have the opportunity to sample some truly authentic Grecian foods.
+Then there’s the cuisine – Greek food has made its way worldwide, but when you visit Greece, you can sample some genuinely authentic Grecian foods.

 Athens – the capital of Greece

-Athens is today a very cosmopolitan city which is the capital and largest city of Greece.
+Today, Athens is a very cosmopolitan city, the capital and largest city of Greece.

-It is also Greece’s cultural, financial, and economic heart, and to the outside world it is best known for its ancient history.
+It is also Greece’s cultural, financial, and economic heart; to the outside world, it is best known for its ancient history.

 Thessaloniki – the second city of Greece

-It too has ancient sites to explore as well as landmarks from more recent periods in history, plus it has some excellent beaches.
+It also has ancient sites to explore and landmarks from more recent periods in history, plus some excellent beaches.

-If you enjoy nightlife then Thessaloniki is the place for you – it’s been ranked by Lonely Planet as one of the best party destinations in the world!
+If you enjoy the nightlife, then Thessaloniki is the place for you – it’s been ranked by Lonely Planet as one of the best party destinations in the world!